strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

   const { body } = policyContext.request;
   const { user } = policyContext.state;

-  if (!user) {
+  // Return an error if there is no authenticated user with the request if (!user) {
     return false;
   }
+  /**
+   * Queries the Restaurants collection type
+   * using the Entity Service API
+   * to retrieve information about the restaurant's owner.
+   */
   const filteredRestaurants = await strapi.entityService.findMany(
     'api::restaurant.restaurant',
     {